 Welcome to negotiations!
-The skills you will learn and practice in this class are ones that you can use for the rest of your life.
-Nearly every decision you make with another person requires negotiating, from deciding where to eat lunch together, to which car or house to buy.
+The skills you will learn (or hone) and practice in this class are ones that you can use for the rest of your life.
+Nearly every decision you make with another person requires negotiating, from deciding where to eat lunch together, to how much you'll pay to buy a car or a house.
 Negotiation is at play even in common-place interactions with strangers, like in allowing a vehicle in the next lane to merge, or buying something off of craigslist.
 I believe all lawyers and law students would benefit from negotiation training, and personally found it to be the most useful class I took in law school.

 As lawyers you will invariably negotiate much more than you will ever litigate.
-Most criminal matters are resolved through guilty pleas.
-For civil disputes many are settled without ever filing a case.
-Of civil cases filed, few (2%) end up being adjudicated (including trial, summary judgment, motions to dismiss, etc.); some 3% are voluntarily dropped and 95% are resolved through negotiation, mediation or arbitration.
+Most criminal matters are resolved through guilty pleas, and most civil cases are settled before trial.
 You will negotiate with opposing counsel many times more than you will ever face him/her in a courtroom.
 As a practicing attorney you will also need to negotiate with your own clients and even with the other attorneys and personnel in your own office.